granthbr/docker-anypoint-studio/README.md

 ![enter image description here](https://i.imgur.com/juJZTEw.jpg)

 - Run the container with the command:

-	- `docker run -d -it -e DISPLAY=<replace-with-your-local-IP>:0 --name anypoint-studio  <replace-with-your-docker-hub-username>/studio`
+    `docker run -d -it -v /Users/[your-local-username]/Desktop:/root/AnypointStudio/studio-workspace -p 8081:8081 -e DISPLAY=[your-local-ip]:0 --name anypoint-studio [your-docker-hub-username]/studio`

-- Voila!
+- Accept the default workspace folder (if you change it, all changes will be lost after stop the container)

+- That's it!.. have fun

 ![enter image description here](https://i.imgur.com/Mlj7k4s.jpg)

+The docker run command above  will:

+- map your **local** port 8081 to the container's port 8081.
+- map your **local** desktop folder to the Container's /root/AnypointStudio/studio-workspace folder so your projects remains after you close.

-- From now, all you have to do to start Studio is to run the command `docker start anypoint-studio`
+- From now, all you have to do to start Studio is to run the command `docker start anypoint-studio` or starting the container from the docker dashboard, select the container and click on the "PLAY" icon.
 ---

-In case you need to start from zero, this command will remove all docker images:
+In case of emergency, Nuke all local docker images and containers completely:
  - `docker system prune -a --volumes`